 I used Google’s firestore for most of the data, with some being stored within a database in the app… and this provides the app with some offline capability.
 If you have already visited a beach profile, then this data is cached or stored.
 So, if you find yourself without an internet connection then you can still get the data for your desired beach provided it has been viewed when you did have a connection.

 7. The tech I used...

 I used Google’s Flutter framework in combination with Google’s Firestore cloud services.

 Firestore will provide the app with super-power abilities to scale with demand.
 It’s NoSQL database returns searches in a flash.
 And means that we don’t have the issues of maintaining a backend.
 It also provides great levels of security to protect our beach data.

 I also made use of the following Flutter plugins:

 The weather api was provided by https://openweathermap.org/api and tide data by https://www.admiralty.co.uk/digital-services/data-solutions/tidal-api

 Since I was enjoying Flutter so much, I decided to build the web admin in it too!
 This allows me to easily edit the beach data so that all users have up-to-date info.

-We’ll be launching the beach app soon, so you can try it for yourself.
+We’ve recently launched the app on Android and will soon be launching on iOS, so you can try it for yourself.
+Find more information on our Find Me a Beach website.
 Have fun using it and explore Cornwall’s great beaches!

 If you have an idea for an app, then we’d love to hear from you.